MLGlobalHealth/workshop_2023/content/authors/timothy-wolock/_index.md

 ---
 # Display name
-title: Abraham Owodunni
+title: Timothy Wolock

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Researcher at Sisonke Biotik
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations:
-  - name: Sisonke Biotik
+  - name: Imperial College London
     url: ''

 # Short bio (displayed in user profile at end of posts)